Are you taking advantage of the Pinterest tools available to grow your presence on Pinterest?

 1. Viral Tag: Schedule your Pins

-ViralTag is a a scheduling tool for Pinterest.
-You find relevant images and schedule them to be posted on Pinterest at particular times.
-Spreading out the pinning of your content will lead to better results.
+You find relevant images and schedule them to be posted on Social networks at particular times.

 - Schedule pins to particular boards – When you are scheduling you can assign each pin to the appropriate board.